Does Invisalign Really Work Irvine, CA

 Q. What are "attachments" and will I need them?

 A. SmartForce® attachments are small, tooth-colored shapes that allow the aligners to place extra pressure on certain areas of the teeth.
 They make complex tooth movements possible.
 Not everyone needs SmartForce attachments.
-Sedation and Implant Dentistry Irvine can tell you more about what to expect in a one-on-one consultation.
+Total Care Implant Dentistry can tell you more about what to expect in a one-on-one consultation.

 Q. Is Invisalign safe?